lnis-uofu/OpenFPGA/tutorials/tutorial.md

 * **List**: contains all benchmark list files
 * **Verilog**: contains Verilog designs

-Blif and Verilog folders are organized by folders with name of projects. **Folder, top module and top module file must share the same name.**<br />
+Blif and Verilog folders are organized by folders with the name of projects. **Folder, top module and top module file must share the same name.**<br />
-The benchmark list file can contain as many benchmark as available in a same folder targetted by "benchmark_dir" variable from the configuration file.
+The benchmark list file can contain as many benchmarks as available in the same folder targetted by "benchmark_dir" variable from the configuration file.
 It's written as:<br />
-top_module/*.v,<int_value>; where <int_value> is the number ofchannel/wire between each blocks.
+top_module/*.v,<int_value>; where <int_value> is the number of channel/wire between each block.

 *An example of this file can be found at OPENFPGAPATHKEYWORD/fpga_flow/benchmarks/List/tuto_benchmark.txt*